smaislin186/dwa15-spring2017-notes/01_Servers_and_Git/08_Production_domain.md

 When you're done, click **Save all Changes**.

 Give the above settings a few minutes to take effect, then test out your domain.
-You should see the same results you saw above when you tested your IP address, but this time it's loaded via your domain name:
+You should see the same results you saw when you visited your server via the IP address, but this time it's loaded via your domain name:

 <img src='http://making-the-internet.s3.amazonaws.com/vc-namecheap-domain-first-working@2x.png' style='max-width:958px; width:100%' alt='First domain working'>